 You may want a security system that can be controlled and monitored remotely through your smart phone, tablet, or computer, so you’ll be aware of any threats to your business when you’re not there.

-Your most valuable items ought to be secured in locked cases behind Plexiglas, where customers can still see the merchandise.
-You might also consider keeping a limited number of highly-sought items on the shelf.
-Many retailers also use employee cages, made of wire mesh or Plexiglass, especially if they’re in a high crime area or have a high amount of foot traffic.
+Your most valuable items should be secured in locked cases behind Plexiglass, where customers can still see the merchandise.
+You might also consider keeping a limited number of highly sought items on the shelf.
+Many retailers use employee cages made of wire mesh or Plexiglass, especially if they’re in a high crime area or have a lot of foot traffic.

 With a lockbox, any payments to your business are sent to a post office box that your bank has access to.
 Your bank collects these payments on a regular basis and credits them to your accounts.
 If your business receives large denomination checks and other payments, a lockbox can reduce the chance of thieves getting their hands on them.